Sean-Stokes25/Rowing-Telemetry-/README.md

 So far i have got distance and speed working
 I have also got the access point working
-Still messing around with fonts for my display (Im running out of ram) im not going to start onto the IMU work until i figure out my ram issue with the display
+Still messing around with fonts for my display (Im running out of ram) im not going to start onto the IMU work(Rate, Distance per stroke and Acceleration graph) until i figure out my ram issue with the display